 The ICJAL applies to individuals and entities located in China, and activities of evidence production taking place in China.

 The ICJAL does not contain penalties for violations.
-However practically, it is possible that the PRC regulators may frame the violation under the existing regimes including such as data privacy or state secrecy and therefore impose the relevant penalties thereunder.
+However, in practice, it is possible that the PRC regulators may frame the violation under the existing regimes including those relating to data privacy or state secrecy and therefore impose the relevant penalties thereunder.

 As the ICJAL is still at an infant stage, there is no precedent yet to provide more insight on how the PRC regulators will enforce against any violation.
 It is also not clear for example whether the ICJAL may imply a duty to inquire if a PRC based entity or individual provides assistance to a foreign investigation without knowing that the investigation involves or may involve criminal aspect.